atk14/Atk14Eshop/public/styleguides/02-components/11-forms.md

 [/example]

 ### Quantity widget
 Widget for setting quantity of items.
 You must provide JavaScript for handling button clicks.
+Also available in smaller variation by adding <code>--sm</code> modifier.
+Small variation is also available with non-editable number display.

 [example]
 <div class="quantity-widget js-spinner js-stepper">